-Initially, the safety and effectiveness of using pedicle screws were called into question.
-However, the initial controversy has been favorably resolved and pedicle screws are now approved by the FDA for use in the lower (lumbar) spine for specific conditions.
+Initially, the safety and effectiveness of using pedicle screws were brought to the FDA for approval.
+Therefore, the FDA studied the use of these screws and approved them for use in the lower (lumbar) spine for specific conditions.

-However, the technique for placing the pedicle screws in the patient requires a steep learning curve, and only surgeons like Dr. Hostin, who is comfortable and experienced with the technique, should use them.
-A pedicle screw provides a means of gripping a spinal segment.
-The screws themselves act as firm anchor points that can then connect with a stabilizing rod.
+Also, the technique for placing the pedicle screws in the patient requires a steep learning curve.
+And only surgeons like Dr. Hostin, an experienced surgeon utilizing pedicle screws for decades, should use them.
+Importantly, a pedicle screw provides a means of gripping a spinal segment.
+Further, the screws themselves act as firm anchor points that can then connect with a stabilizing rod.

-After the bone graft grows, the screws and rods are no longer needed for stability and can be safely removed with subsequent back surgery.
+After the bone graft grows, the screws and rods are no longer needed for stability.
+Also, you can remove it safely through subsequent back surgery.
 However, most surgeons do not recommend removal unless the pedicle screws cause discomfort for the patient (5% to 10% of cases).

-An analysis of 2,500 patients by 350 physicians conducted by the North American Spine Society found a very low complication rate using pedicle screws in spinal fusion surgery.
+Subsequently, 350 physicians of the North American Spine Society conducted an analysis of 2,500 patients.
+These doctors found a very low complication rate using pedicle screws in spinal fusion surgery.
 Further, information discloses only about a one in 1,000 chance of nerve root damage, and a 2% to 3% chance of infection.